 HSMR excludes patients whose hospitalization was for the purpose of palliative care or patients who received palliative care for the largest portion of their hospital stay, and includes patients who were admitted as acute care cases and received some palliative care.
 We know this has an impact on HRH’s HSMR.

 You can get more information on HSMR and read the latest report at:

-Humber River Hospital is dedicated to delivering the highest possible quality of care to our patients safely and effectively.
+Humber River Health is dedicated to delivering the highest possible quality of care to our patients safely and effectively.
 One way we do this is by tracking the infection rates present in our hospital.
 By remaining vigilant, we are determined to keep hospital-acquired infections as low as possible.

 Keeping you informed on how we are doing in this area is part of our commitment to a being a patient and family-centered hospital.

 Central Line Infection (CLI)

 Surgical Site Infection - SSI

 Vancomycin-Resistant Enterococcus - VRE